davidteren/lpx_links/README.md

   Includes Mandatory only list.
 Thanks to _Matteo Ceruti_ aka [Matatata](https://github.com/matatata) for the idea.

 ### Version
+0.0.9 - fixes issue where the install script attempted to re-download the pkg files 🤦‍

 0.0.8 - adds logic to resolve relative parents in download URLs & Readme updates.